Myortv/fastapi-plugins/README.md

 # fastapi-plugins
 Simplified version of plugins from Rolefr for fastapi.
-Contains plugins for asyncpg, pyignite and other.
+Contains plugins for asyncpg, rabbitmq and other.

 # Api Reference
 Check examples dir, to see minimal running examples.